HLR/HLR.github.io/_pages/team.md

 - Elaheh Raisi as Postdoc (Nov 2020 - May 2021).
 - Sushanta K. Pani as Master student (Aug 2019 - Sep 2021)
 - Drew Hayward as researcher (Aug 2019 - May 2021)
+- Tim Moran as Undergraduate colaborator (August 2020 - May 2022)